 No teenage boy is going to feel like an iTunes voucher is a lazy present: he’ll LOVE it!
 You might like to list a few bands you or your friends listened to when you were his age or recommend an artist for him to download.
 These are good too if you need to post your gift or the birthday child is in rural Australia and can’t easily get to the shops.

-There is a great variety of male orientated magazines on the market from motorcycling to computers.
+There is a great variety of male-oriented magazines on the market from motorcycling to computers.
 Make sure you have a flick through and don’t just look at the front cover, so you can make sure the images inside are appropriate and not intended for adults.
 A couple of chocolate bars to wrap in with the magazine is a perfect gift idea.
 The best thing about magazine subscriptions is that you can write the details of the subscription in a Christmas card – and they just arrive every month!

 Find out what size clothing the birthday boy wears and get your own children to help pick a t-shirt they think he will like.